Have you heard about the WordPress microsite?

 Microsites are miniature versions of regular websites.
 Microsites serve as landing pages for marketing campaigns and information hubs for visitors seeking details on a certain topic or product.
 Launching new divisions or initiatives with their own, easily managed microsites can be a great way to minimize disruption to the overall site’s functionality.

-Microsites use the same WordPress setup as the main site, including the same files, database, and other things.
-They can be thought of as an advanced permalink for the pages or posts that are given to them.
+Microsites using WordPress have the same setup as the main site, including the same files, database, and other things.
+They can be thought of as advanced permalinks for the pages or posts that are given to them.
 Unlike the main website for a brand or organization, a microsite often has a separate domain name or subdomain.

 You can build a microsite in no time, simply follow How to create a microsite in WordPress.